Atique1/demo_repo_wedneday/README.md

 ## This is a test repository.
 I am going to upload (push) this to github.
 a line without (#) hash tag.

+## Local development

+open the index.html file in browser.